Nature & OutdoorNature & Outdoor

 The Dardagna river has its source in the Cavone basins and flows into two distinct streams: the main one (to the east) descends from Corno alle Scale, while the secondary one (to the west) falls from Monte Spigolino in a series of charming waterfalls.

-The Dardagna Waterfalls are undoubtedly one of the most popular natural features of the area and you can easily reach them in just a few hours with a scenic loop trail suitable for everyone.
+The Dardagna Waterfalls are undoubtedly one of the most popular natural features of the area.
+Tou can easily reach them in just a few hours with a scenic loop trail, suitable for everyone.
 The route starts from the Sanctuary of the Madonna dell’Acero.

-The Santo Lake, with its depth of 22.5m, is the largest glacial lake in Emilia-Romagna as well as the largest natural lake of the Northern Apennines.
+Lake Santo Parmense, with its depth of 22.5m, is the largest glacial lake in Emilia-Romagna as well as the largest natural lake of the Northern Apennines.

-Located in the municipality of Corniglio, the Lake is found in the western part of the Tuscan-Emilian Apennines National Park and is part of the Cento Laghi Regional Park.
+Located in the municipality of Corniglio, the lake is found in the western part of the Tuscan-Emilian Apennines National Park and is part of the Regional Park of 100 Lakes.

-The Lake is easily accessible from Rifugio Lagdei with a chairlift or on foot following the easy path 723A, which in less than one hour leads to Rifugio Mariotti, located on the shores of the Lake.
+This lake is easily accessible from Rifugio Lagdei with a chairlift.
+You can also reach it on foot by following the easy path 723A, which takes less than an hour to Rifugio Mariotti.

-This is also the starting point for the 2nd stage of the Alta Via dei Parchi trail: a long walk that leads to Prato Spilla along the “Lake Ridge”, a suggestive succession of glacial valleys, rocky ridges and grasslands.
+This is also the starting point for the 2nd stage of the Alta Via dei Parchi trail.
+It’s a long walk that leads to Prato Spilla along the “Lake Ridge”, a suggestive succession of glacial valleys, rocky ridges and grasslands.

 Author